danneu/hunk/README.md

 ## Usage

-Whenever you run `prox`, prox will look for a `Hunk.toml` config file in the current directory.
+Whenever you run `prox`, prox will look for a `Prox.toml` config file in the current directory.

 Here's the minimal config: